 It features the same full frame sensor built inside one of Sony’s most impressive mirrorless cameras, the A7R II, excellent build quality, sharp and bright wide-angle Zeiss lens, one of the best EVF and LCD screen combos you’ll be able to find on any compact camera, an advanced Hybrid AF system, extensive video capabilities and a lot more features that we will mention in a lot more detailed in the very next section of this review.

 It’s only real flaw that will be noticed by every professional videographer is the lack of 4K recording, which is certainly a strange omission to see on a camera of this class and seems like Sony didn’t want the RX1R II to compete with their own mirrorless cameras, or they were worried that its smaller body wouldn’t be able to withstand all the heat that would be generated while the camera is recording in 4K.
 Still, if you’re mainly interested in taking photos and you’re fine with shooting 1080p videos, you’ll surely appreciate the fact that the RX1R II is one of the smallest full frame cameras on the market and is extremely portable and easy to lug around.
 It’s even more impressive when you take into account that its sensor is one of the most capable ones on the market, even among the most expensive mirrorless cameras and DSLRs.
-Of course, being a compact camera the Sony RX1R II won’t give you the ability to put on a different lens and expand your reach, but since it is a premium compact Sony have equipped it with a high-quality lens that was designed to make the most out of its high-resolution sensor and thus getting photos that are as sharp as ones were taken with an interchangeable lens camera shouldn’t be an issue.
+Of course, being a compact camera the Sony RX1R II won’t give you the ability to put on a different lens and expand your reach, but since it is a premium compact Sony have equipped it with a high-quality lens that was designed to make the most out of its high-resolution sensor and thus getting photos that are as sharp as ones were taken with an interchangeable lens cameras like Fujifilm’s X A-2, shouldn’t be an issue.

 So, let us embark on an exciting journey of discovering the capabilities of one of the best compact cameras that you can currently get and see how far the technology has brought us when it comes to making very portable full frame cameras that can easily rival any bigger camera and be a part of your life and shooting habits every single day.